ltalve/interreg-map/README.md

-This is a hobby project where I concentrate in practising:
+This is an on-hold hobby project where I practise the following:

 a) importing, fixing and combining data from .xlsx and .csv with Python
 b) testing with Pytest